Skip to main content

 Cons

-How We Tested Nonstick Pans
+How We Test Nonstick Pans

-We choose highly rated products to test.
-Most are 10-inch frying pans—large enough to cook a three-egg omelet, but not too big to fry a single egg.
-Tests focused on whether the nonstick pans released food easily, but design and construction also factored into the score.
-Pans needed to demonstrate even heat distribution and be properly balanced and weighted for comfort.
+Tests focus on whether the nonstick pans released food easily, but design and construction are also factored into the score.
+Pans need to demonstrate even heat distribution and be properly balanced and weighted for comfort.

 Rows of pancakes show how cooked they are.